James Baldwin: the Price of the Ticket

 48-hour personal streaming rental for in-home use only.

-James Baldwin: The Price of the Ticket uses striking archival footage to evoke the atmosphere of Baldwin's formative years - the Harlem of the 30s, his father's fundamentalist church and the émigré demimonde of postwar Paris.
-Newsreel clips from the '60's record Baldwin's running commentary on the drama of the Civil Rights movement.
+James Baldwin: The Price of the Ticket uses striking archival footage to evoke the atmosphere of Baldwin's formative years - the Harlem of the 1930s, his father's fundamentalist church and the émigré demimonde of postwar Paris.
+Newsreel clips from the 1960s record Baldwin's running commentary on the drama of the Civil Rights Movement.
 The film also explores his quiet retreats in Paris, the South of France, Istanbul and Switzerland - places where Baldwin was able to write away from the racial tensions of America.

 Produced in association with American Masters and Maysles Films